8 Coed Recreational Flag Football Rules

 Defensive Pass Interference:

-• Ball is spotted at the point of the infraction and offense is awarded an automatic first down.
+• Ball is spotted at the point of the infraction and offense is awarded an automatic 1st down.
 If the pass interference is in the end-zone, the ball comes out to the 1 pace/yard line and it will be 1st down.

-Defensive Holding:
+Holding:

 • 5 pace/yard penalty from line of scrimmage, replay down.
 Offense can accept or decline the penalty.